AlMamun09/C-Sharp-Course-Project-NSF/README.md

 ---

-## 🚀 Core Features & Functionality (As of September 6, 2025)
+## 🚀 Core Features & Functionality (As of September 7, 2025)

-### ✅ Unified Dashboard Experience
+### ✅ Unified Experience & Core Infrastructure
-- **Consistent UI/UX**: A professional, fixed-sidebar dashboard layout has been implemented for all user roles (Admin, Service Provider, and User), creating a cohesive and application-like feel.
+- **Consistent UI/UX**: A professional, fixed-sidebar dashboard layout has been implemented for all user roles (Admin, Service Provider, and User) with refined headers and spacing.
-- **Role-Based Navigation**: Each dashboard sidebar is tailored with links and actions specific to the user's role.
+- **Role-Based Navigation**: Login redirects are now correctly handled for all roles.
+Admins, Providers (to their new master dashboard), and Users (to their profile) are sent to the correct location.
+Logic also correctly handles post-login `returnUrl` redirects.
+- **Full Timezone Conversion**: Implemented a site-wide timezone service.
+All data is correctly stored as UTC, and all displayed timestamps (booking dates, member since dates, etc.) are correctly converted to GMT+6 (Dhaka Standard Time) before display.

 ### ✅ Administrator Panel
 - **Secure Dashboard**: Access protected via ASP.NET Core Identity roles.
-- **Service Category Management**: Full CRUD functionality for service categories, including image uploads, priority ordering, and toggling active/inactive status.
+- **Service Category Management**: Full CRUD functionality for service categories.
-- **Category Request Workflow**: Admins can review, approve, or deny new category suggestions submitted by providers, triggering automated notifications.
+- **Category Request Workflow**: Admins can review, approve, or deny new category suggestions submitted by providers.
-- **User Management**: A comprehensive dashboard with a tabbed interface to view and manage Service Providers and Regular Users separately.
+- **User Management**: A comprehensive dashboard to view and manage all Service Providers and Regular Users.

 ### ✅ Service Provider Portal
-- **Profile Management**: Full CRUD functionality for a provider's business profile.
-- **Complete Service Management**: Full CRUD for service listings, including:
-    - **Multi-Image Gallery**: Providers can upload multiple images and delete specific ones.
-    - **Flexible Pricing**: Services can have a fixed price or be marked as "Negotiable".
+- **Unified Master Profile**: Replaced the static dashboard index with a master profile page (`/ServiceProvider/Index/{id}`) that serves as **both** the public-facing profile *and* the private dashboard homepage.
+- **Dynamic Layouts**: The provider profile page intelligently loads the correct layout: the public layout (`_Layout`) for anonymous users, the dashboard layout (`_DashboardLayout`) for logged-in customers, and the full provider sidebar (`_ProviderLayout`) only for the owner.
+- **Public Trust Stats**: The master profile page publicly displays key "Trust Stats" (Total Jobs, Completed, Ongoing, etc.) to build customer confidence.
+- **Redesigned 'My Services' Page**: Replaced the original basic list with a redesigned, modern table that includes service thumbnails and a secure, modal-based confirmation for deleting services.
-- **Booking Management**: Providers can view all incoming booking requests on their dashboard, see customer details (including profile picture), and **Approve** or **Reject** requests.
+- **Booking Management**: Providers can view all incoming booking requests, approve, or reject them.

 ### ✅ User Dashboard & Public Pages
+- **Full Site Integration**: All public service cards (on the homepage, search results, and category pages) and the service details page now correctly link to the provider's new master profile page.
 - **Interactive Homepage**: A modern landing page featuring a search bar and an auto-scrolling visual category browser.
-- **AJAX-Powered "Load More"**: Service lists on the homepage, search results, and category pages now load dynamically without a full page refresh.
+- **AJAX-Powered "Load More"**: Service lists load dynamically without a full page refresh.
+- **Profile Management**: Users have a dedicated "My Profile" page (`/Dashboard/MyProfile`) which now serves as their default dashboard homepage.
-- **Booking Workflow**: Users can request a service using a user-friendly date/time picker, see the status of their requests ("Pending Approval", "Approved", etc.) on their "My Bookings" page, and receive notifications.
+- **Booking Workflow**: Users can request services and view the status on their "My Bookings" page.
-- **Profile Management**: Users have a dedicated "My Profile" page to view their details and access actions like editing their profile or upgrading to a provider account.
+- **Bug Fix (Negotiable Price)**: Corrected a display bug where "TK 0" was incorrectly showing for negotiable services in the user's booking list.

 ---

+## 📌 Current issue
+- **Provider profile from service details page**: When tries to visit providers profile through service details page, shows sidebar also.

 ## 📌 Future Roadmap

+(Our existing roadmap remains the priority.)

 ### 💳 PRIORITY 1: Complete Booking & Payment System
 - **Implement Customer Actions**: Wire up the "Cancel Booking" functionality for users.